pauljmorrison/pauljmorrison.github.io/_posts/2015-12-13-regmdlprac-week3.md

 Discuss whether or not there was evidence of confounding for the association between your primary explanatory and response variable.

 Generate regression diagnostic plots and write a few sentences describing what these plots tell you about your regression model in terms of the distribution of the residuals, model fit, influential observations, and outliers.

 1. q-q plot
 2. standardized residuals for all observations
 3. leverage plot

 Include your multiple regression output in your blog.

+## Data Preparation for this Assignment
+To prepare the data for this assignment, the dataset is restricted to to contain only named craters with primary and secondary ejecta classifications.

     %matplotlib inline
     import pandas as pd